linkedin marketing guide

 Keeping an eye on your LinkedIn analytics dashboard can help you make informed decisions that lead to better results.

-Remember that your LinkedIn marketing strategy is best to be based on data, with your content tailored on what you saw your audience resonates to.
+Remember that your LinkedIn marketing strategy should be based on data, with your content tailored on what you saw your audience resonates to.

 Track LinkedIn KPIs - followers demographic, number of followers, impressions and reach, engagement rate, profile views by job title, etc. It will help you increase your reach in your industry.